 Although I had an academic scholarship for 2/3 of tuition, my stepfather had to take a second job doing electrical wiring because they had bad credit and didn’t quality for PLUS loans.

 I was put on academic probation the first semester, and I found out I was knocked up on the day after New Year’s that winter break.

-Tiffany liked white guys, and this one is particular that she liked thought it was funny to ask her if she liked watermelon and other such nonsense.
-She played along and still appeared to like him, but of course they never got together.
+Tiffany liked white guys, and this one guy in particular that she liked thought it was funny to ask her if she liked watermelon and other such nonsense.
+She played along and still appeared to like him, but they never got together.